johann-solo/oliveandmango.github.io/site/content/blog/2018-08-25-tomato-phyllo-herbed-ricotta-tart.md

 1. Preheat the oven to 375 &deg; F
 1. In a medium size bowl whisk together the ricotta, cream, lemon juice, herbs, salt and pepper until creamy and combined and set aside.
 Can be made ahead up to a day before and stored in a sealed container in the fridge.
+2. In a small bowl combine the garlic with the olive oil.
-1. Brush a large rimmed baking sheet with 2 teaspoons of the olive oil.
-(Feel free to line it with parchment paper to easily transfer it to another dish if needed.
+3. Brush a large rimmed baking sheet with 2 teaspoons of the olive oil.
+(Feel free to line it with parchment paper to easily transfer it to another dish if preferred).
-1. Lay 1 sheet of the phyllo dough on the baking sheet; keep the rest covered with damp paper towels.
+4. Lay 1 sheet of the phyllo dough on the baking sheet; keep the rest covered with damp paper towels.
-1. Brush the phyllo with 2 teaspoons of olive oil and sprinkle all over with 1 tablespoon of the breadcrumbs.
+5. Brush the phyllo with 2 teaspoons of the olive oil and sprinkle all over with 1 tablespoon of the breadcrumbs.
 Repeat the layering with the remaining phyllo, olive oil and breadcrumbs.
-1. Bake the crust for about 20-25 minutes, until golden and crisp (keep a close eye on it after the 20 minute mark as it can over cook easily); rotating the baking sheet halfway through cooking.
+6. Bake the crust for about 20-25 minutes, until golden and crisp (keep a close eye on it after the 20 minute mark as it can over cook easily); rotating the baking sheet halfway through cooking.
 Let cool completely.
-1. Spread the ricotta mixture in the center of the tart, leaving a &frac12; inch border all around.
+7. Spread the ricotta mixture in the center of the tart, leaving a &frac12; inch border all around.
-1. Arrange the tomato slices on top and sprinkle with flaky sea salt and pepper.
+8. Arrange the tomato slices on top and sprinkle with flaky sea salt and pepper.
-1. Drizzle lightly with olive oil and garnish with basil leaves.
+9. Drizzle lightly with olive oil and garnish with basil leaves.
-1. Cut into squares and serve immediately and enjoy.
+10. Cut into squares and serve immediately and enjoy.

 Inspired by _Food and Wine_
 </br>